 The protocol for sample collection at communal wells sometimes requires purging of the well to achieve a stable pH and turbidity measurement, before sample collection.
 Purging is not required for communal wells in which the pump runs continually and where in-line plumbing is present.
 For these wells, flushing the lines for a minimum of two minutes prior to sample collection is sufficient.

-However, communal wells that are not currently used or that are used intermittently should be purged by flushing the lines with a volume of water equivalent to three to five times the volume of water standing in the well.
-(The volume will depend on the static level and the inside diameter of the well casing).
+However, communal wells that are not currently used or that are used intermittently should be purged by flushing the lines with a volume of water equivalent to three to five times the volume of water standing in the well (the volume will depend on the static level and the inside diameter of the well casing).
 For pumps that are operated intermittently, the purge volume must be calculated with respect to length of use and the size of storage/pressure tanks.
 If storage tanks are present, an adequate volume must be purged to ensure that the volume of water in the tank is completely exchanged.

 In terms of chemistry, the United States Environmental Protection Agency (US EPA) recommends purging a well until pH and turbidity measurements stabilize and turbidity is less than 10 nephelometric turbidity units (NTU).
 For new, recently installed wells, purging is necessary to eliminate the effects of well installation.
 This document assumes that in-place plumbing and dedicated pumps can be used to facilitate purging.
 When this is not the case purging must be done with peristaltic, centrifugal or submersible pumps or with bailers.
 Discussion of these techniques and precautions for using these techniques is beyond the scope of this document and the reader is referred to reference #8 listed at the end of this document.